ArrowM/Queue-Bot/README.md

 `!prefix {new prefix}` changes the prefix for Queue Bot commands.
 #### Change the Color
 `!c {new color}` changes the color of bot messages.
+#### Change the Display Method
+`!awlays` toggles whether a change to the queue will update the old display message (default), or create a new one.

 ![Example of `!s`](docs/example.gif)